daslyfe/portfolio_site_gatsby/src/markdown-pages/projects/Raccoon_AR/post.md

           <h2>2020-01-13</h2>
 <hr/>

 This is an AR project done in Lens Studio that I worked on with a team.
-My job was to take the assets and turn it into a snapchat filter that:
+My job was to take the assets and turn them into a snapchat filter that:

 - implements foot tracking and attatches a pair of boots and a cute raccon
 - allows the user to change the "season" (particle system) by tapping the screen